 This tour is the perfect introduction to bird and wildlife watching on the South American continent – in Guyana you can expect to find wonderful waterfalls, and freshwater marshes teeming with birds and mammals,

 On this trip we visit the coastal plain, rare sand-belt forest, rainforests of the interior and Rupununi savannah close to the Brazilian border, including travel on small watercourses and two great rivers, the Demerara and the Essequibo.
-At the spectacular Kaieteur Falls – the 750ft sheer drop puts it among the world’s most imposing scenic wonders - we will search for gatherings of male Guianan cocks-of-the-rock.
+Later in the trip we will watch jungle birds in the tree-tops from a canopy walkway, and also search the forest for gatherings of colourful male Guianan cock-of-the-rock.
 Add giant river otter, jaguar and a multitude of exotic birds and mammals and you have a fantastic all round neo-tropical naturalist experience.

 Read travel consultant Chris Smith's blog about his trip to Guyana.

-Arriving in the late afternoom, we transfer to a comfortable lodge close to the Botanic Gardens.
+Arriving in the late afternoom, we transfer to a comfortable lodge in Georgetown, close to the Botanic Gardens.

 Accommodation: Georgetown, 1-night

 Day2: Fly to Iwokrama Rainforest

-This morning we travel first by motorised canoe and then by vehicle to Ogle Airport for a chartered flight over hundreds of kilometres of unbroken tropical rainforest to Iwokrama River Lodge and Research Station.
+This morning we transfer to Ogle Airport for a scheduled light aircraft flight over hundreds of kilometres of unbroken tropical rainforest to Iwokrama River Lodge and Research Station.
 We land at the village of Fairview in the Iwokrama Rainforest, and it is then a short drive to our lodge.

 Late afternoon is ours to explore the extensive trail systems which allow good access into the forest.
 Rainforest mammals, though never conspicuous, are well represented at Iwokrama, and the area is also home to many bird species.